Phonemic restoration effect: Setting

 The effect reverses in a reverberation room, which echoes real life more so than the typical quiet rooms used for experimentation.
 This allows for echoes of the spoken phonemes to act as the replacement noise for the missing phonemes.
 The additional produced white noise that replaces the phoneme adds its own echo and causes listeners to not perform as well.

 Rate

 Another study by Warren was done to determine the effect of the duration of the replacement phoneme on comprehension.
 Because the brain processes information optimally at a certain rate, when the gap became approximately the length of the word is when the effect started top breakdown and become ineffective.
 At this point the effect is no longer effective because the observer is now cognisant of the gap.

 Multisensory

-Much like the McGurk Effect, when listeners were also able to see the words being spoken, they were much more likely to correctly identify the missing phonemes.
-Like every sense, the brain will use every piece of information it deems important to make a judgement about what it is perceiving.
-Using the visual cues of mouth movements, the brain will you both in top-down processing to make a decision about what phoneme is supposed to be heard.
-Vision is the primary sense for humans and for the most part assists in speech perception the most.
+Much like the McGurk effect, listeners are more likely to correctly identify speech sounds when they can also see the speaker's mouth movements.
+The brain integrates information from multiple sensory modalities when interpreting speech.
+Visual cues, such as mouth movements, can provide additional information that helps listeners identify phonemes and resolve ambiguous or incomplete auditory information.
+This interaction between visual and auditory information is an important component of speech perception.